BostonPython/about/helping.md

 Run the @bostonpython Twitter account.
 Follow interesting people, tweet things.
 Announce events and sponsors.

 10min/day; Can be shared

+### Website contributor

+Open issues and pull requests for content suggestions and edits to this website.

+### Website maintainer - Ned, Brian

+Improve the content of this website and manage contributions.

 ### Jobs detective